lluevano/lluevano.github.io/_posts/2023-05-05-biometrics-workshop-idiap.md

   - Idiap
 ---

 The EAB & CiTER Biometrics Workshop was held at Idiap in April 2023.
 I had the privilege to attend with one of my PhD Thesis supervisor, Dr. Miguel González.
 At a recent research workshop, I found quite interesting the discussions on Biometric Template Protection—a topic previously unexplored by me.
-Discussions around ISO regulations concerning biometric templates and their properties were particularly useful to me, and also presenting a promising avenue for future exploration.
+Discussions around ISO regulations concerning biometric templates and their properties were particularly useful to me, and also presented a promising avenue for future exploration.

 Furthermore, the Biometrics Security & Privacy (BSP) Group at Idiap showed their work on face recognition and anti-spoofing from Dr. Anjith George, approaches in synthetic face generation for recognition purposes from Dr. Christophe Écabert, and the work on DeepFake detection from Dr. Pavel Korshunov.